 Once installed on your Drupal site, they just unleash their “encapsulated” functionalities.
 And each one of them comes with its own too-cool-to-resist-to functionality!

 Piling them up, adding more and more, eager to impress your visitors, does have the “taste” of a “guilty pleasure” doesn't it?

-And how can a CDN, via a dedicated tool such the Drupal CDN module, help you out here?
-For it certainty cannot point out to you which plugins to keep and which ones to disable!
+And how can a CDN, via a dedicated tool such as the Drupal CDN module, help you out here?
+For it certainly cannot point out to you which plugins to keep and which ones to disable!

 Well, what it CAN do, instead, is compress and minify their scrips!
 Therefore your site's heavy load of content will get considerably lighter and its performance dramatically improved!

 2. It Will Speed Up Content Delivery Anywhere on The Globe